snuk-io/challenges/front-end-challenge.md

 - A graph showing temperature data
 - Input of parameters that control random temperature data

-Please deliver us a link to the application (Rafal, do we ask them to host it online?
-Or provide us something we need to run locally?)

 ### Temperature graph

 The graph displays temperature data (X-axis is time, Y-axis is temperature in degrees centigrade)